Assistant Managing Editor

 - Work with social media and audience engagement teams on launch plans for stories and packages of stories to assure maximum exposure to the right audience

 - Bachelor’s degree, with at least 5-7 years’ related experience in a news, media, information, or education organization

-- Extensive knowledge of the field of K-12 education; dedication to the mission of Education Week
+- Extensive knowledge of the field of K-12 education

-- Excellent news judgment, ability to recognize news and trends in education, and conceptualize appropriate coverage and content for Education Week and its multiple platforms
+- Ability to recognize news and trends in education, and conceptualize appropriate coverage and content for Education Week and its multiple platforms

 - Excellent hands-on editing skills